I am an Assistant Professor in Finance at Imperial College London. Prior to this I was at Tilburg University.

 joint with Robin Döttling, Doron Levit, Nadya Malenko

-We study the interplay between a "one person-one vote" political system and a "one share-one vote" corporate governance regime.
-The political system sets Pigouvian subsidies, while corporate governance determines firm-specific public good investments.
-Our analysis highlights a two-way feedback effect.
-In a frictionless economy, shareholder democracy is irrelevant: the political system fully offsets any effects of shareholder influence.
-With frictions in public policy provision, pro-social corporations fill the void of a dysfunctional regulatory system and increase the provision of public goods—demonstrating the benefit of shareholder democracy.
-Nevertheless, shareholder democracy can hurt a typical citizen because of the representation problem: it favors the preferences of the wealthy.
-If shareholders have extreme views, there can be a backlash against ESG initiatives, and the political system may undo or tax corporate social responsibility measures.
-Advancements in financial technologies that increase investor diversification or enable pass-through voting have important implications for these trade-offs of shareholder democracy.
+We study the interplay between a ''one person-one vote'' political system and a ''one share-one vote'' corporate governance regime.
+If shareholders push firms for more pro-social policies, political backlash may arise, undoing ESG initiatives.
+In a frictionless economy, shareholder democracy becomes irrelevant: the political system fully offsets shareholder influence.
+With public policy frictions, pro-social corporations can mitigate regulatory shortcomings and enhance corporate public goods provision.
+Nevertheless, shareholder democracy can hurt citizens due to the representation problem: it favors the preferences of the wealthy.
+Investor diversification, pass-through voting, and lobbying have important implications for these trade-offs of shareholder democracy.

 Too Levered for Pigou: Carbon Pricing, Financial Constraints and Leverage Regulation

-joint with Robin Döttling, my contribution has been prepared under the Lamfalussy Fellowship Programme sponsored by the ECB
+joint with Robin Döttling, my contribution has been prepared under the Lamfalussy Fellowship Programme (ECB)

 We analyze jointly optimal carbon pricing and financial policies under financial constraints and endogenous climate-related transition and physical risks.
 The socially optimal emissions tax may be above or below a Pigouvian benchmark, depending on the impact of physical climate risk on collateral values.
 We derive necessary conditions for emissions taxes alone to implement a constrained-efficient allocation, and compare the welfare consequences of introducing a cap-and-trade system, green subsidies, or leverage regulation.
 Our analysis also shows that efficient carbon pricing can be supported by carbon price hedging markets but may be hindered by socially responsible investors in equilibrium.

-Selected Presentations: Finance Theory Group Meeting, BSE Summer Forum, Vienna Festival of Finance Theory, Stanford Institute for Theoretical Economics, Imperial College London, HEC Paris, WFA (by co-author), CICF (by co-author), EFA (by co-author), SFS Cavalcade (by co-author), Adam Smith conference (by co-author)
+Selected Presentations: Finance Theory Group Meeting, BSE Summer Forum, Vienna Festival of Finance Theory, SITE 2022, Imperial College London, HEC Paris, WFA (by co-author), CICF (by co-author), EFA (by co-author), SFS Cavalcade (by co-author), Adam Smith conference (by co-author), London Business School

-Selected Presentations: Finance Theory Group Meeting, BSE Summer Forum, Vienna Festival of Finance Theory, Stanford Institute for Theoretical Economics, Imperial College London, HEC Paris, WFA (by co-author), CICF (by co-author), EFA (by co-author), SFS Cavalcade (by co-author), Adam Smith conference (by co-author)
+Selected Presentations: Finance Theory Group Meeting, BSE Summer Forum, Vienna Festival of Finance Theory, SITE 2022, Imperial College London, HEC Paris, WFA (by co-author), CICF (by co-author), EFA (by co-author), SFS Cavalcade (by co-author), Adam Smith conference (by co-author), London Business School

 The Political Economy of Prudential Regulation